 This matters if the federal government vacates more space than necessary (either by miscalculation or change in policy) and there is not enough water to top off the reservoirs without hurting other users.
-That rarely happens today.14 But the reservoir operators shoulder
+That rarely happens today.14 But the reservoir operators shoulder that risk (which discourages them from letting it happen more often).
+Irrigators say the risk

-13 Suez holds two Boise River surface water permits with priority dates relatively junior to the Storage Rights.
-Suez also holds a number of decreed Boise River rights with priority dates senior to the Storage Rights.
+Storage Rights.
 In addition, Suez is a contract spaceholder in Anderson Ranch and Lucky Peak.
 Of course, Suez also owns many ground water rights.
 Thus, Suez does not look at this issue through the single lens of a storage water user.